 Acreage and lifestyle blocks can be difficult to compare in value for the average seller or buyer, as each property tends to be entirely unique.
 Rather than spend hours online trying to find comparable sales prices, you can contact a specialist property agent in your area.
 Those who facilitate similar transactions on a daily basis will have a clear idea of the prices you can expect in the current market and the local area.
 Dealing with those in the know means you’re less likely to accept an offer that’s too low.

 Choose and understand your market

 Your property can’t be perfect for all people, so it’s important to consider who is likely to buy it.
-If it’s an ideal home for a young family or for a retiring couple, then listings and language can be adapted to focus on the features that are important to them.
+If it’s an ideal home for a young family or for a retiring couple, then language can be adapted to focus on the features that are important to them.
 You may even wish to make some changes to the property to add to its appeal for the buyer group with the most potential, as long as it is likely to improve the final sales price.
 Here’s where a good property agent is worth their weight in gold as they can tell you what’s currently in demand.